 These 9 Hidden Waterfalls In Oklahoma Will Blow You Away

-Although Oklahoma is not known for its waterfalls, we do have a few hidden gems around our state.
-Of course we have our famous Turner Falls, but we found a few others where the running water will calm your mind.
+Although Oklahoma is not exactly known for its waterfalls, we do have a few hidden gems around our state!
+Of course we have our famous Turner Falls, but we found a few others where the flowing water will calm your mind.
 These gorgeous hidden waterfalls in Oklahoma are promised to leave you feeling relaxed and rejuvenated no matter when you visit:

 What waterfall do you enjoy the most in Oklahoma?
 Is it natural, or man-made?
-Please share your picks in the comments below.
+Please share your picks in the comments!